 Doctors also use surgery to treat some causes of infertility.
-Problems with a woman's ovaries, fallopian tubes, or uterus can sometimes be corrected with surgery.
-Intrauterine insemination (IUI) is another type of treatment for infertility.
-IUI is known by most people as artificial insemination.
-In this procedure, the woman is injected with specially prepared sperm.
-Sometimes the woman is also treated with medicines that stimulate ovulation before IUI.
+Problems with ovaries, fallopian tubes, or uterus can sometimes be corrected via surgery.
+Intrauterine insemination (IUI), also known as artificial insemination, is another type of treatment for infertility.
+In this procedure, the female is injected with specially prepared sperm.
+Sometimes the patient is also treated with medicine that stimulates ovulation before IUI.

 IUI is often used to treat:

 Assisted reproductive technology (ART) is a term that describes several different methods used to help infertile couples.
-ART involves removing eggs from a woman's body, mixing them with sperm in the laboratory, and putting the embryos back into a woman's body.
+ART involves removing eggs from the female body, introducing them to sperm in the laboratory, and injecting them back in to start the pregnancy.

-IVF is a technique involving the fertilisation of eggs by sperm outside the body.
+IVF is a technique involving the fertilization of eggs by sperm outside the body.
 The term literally means 'fertilization in glass' - hence the commonly used description 'test-tube baby' technique.

-ICSI – the microsurgical fertilisation technique of ICSI is currently the most advanced technique available for the treatment of male infertility.
-It is used in conjunction with IVF and involves an extremely precise microscopic surgical procedure on an egg to assist fertilisation.
-ICSI can be used in cases where the man produced only a very small number of sperm which are incapable of penetrating the barriers surrounding the egg unassisted.
-This is usually because the sperm have extremely poor movement or no movement at all.
+ICSI – the microsurgical fertilization ICSI technique is currently the most advanced technique available for the treatment of male infertility.
+It is used in conjunction with IVF and involves an extremely precise microscopic surgical procedure on the female egg to assist fertilization.
+ICSI can be used in cases where the male produces a very small number of sperm which are incapable of penetrating the barriers surrounding the egg.
+This is usually because the sperm have extremely poor to no movement.
 ICSI is also mandatory when sperm is directly retrieved from the testes.
 The preparation to ICSI procedure is the same like for IVF procedure.

 - TESA – Testicular Sperm Aspiration